Natalee Linez

 Natalee Linez is an American actress.
 She is best known for playing Lydia Montgomery in the drama series Tell Me Lies and Jessica Figueroa in the crime drama series Power Book III: Raising Kanan.

 Early life

 Linez was born in Orange County, California.
 She dreamt of becoming an actor at the age of six and wrote Jim Carrey a letter asking to be in Ace Ventura: Pet Detective.
 She worked as a bagger at Albertsons in Ladera Ranch before moving to Los Angeles at the age of 20.

 Career

 Linez's first big role came playing Nicole Martinez in the fantasy drama series Siren.
 She also had a leading role in the drama series Tell Me Lies playing Lydia Montgomery.
 Her biggest role so far has been playing Jessica Figueroa in the crime series Power Book III: Raising Kanan.
-She is set to star in an upcoming police drama series called CIA.
+She is currently cast in the spy drama series called CIA.